 Davidson is the representative for Ohio’s 8th congressional district (view map) and is a Republican.
 He has served since Jun 9, 2016.
-Davidson is next up for reelection in 2022 and serves until Jan 3, 2025.
+Davidson is next up for reelection in 2024 and serves until Jan 3, 2025.
 He is 53 years old.

 Davidson is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Davidson has sponsored and cosponsored from Jan 3, 2019 to Mar 17, 2023.
 See full analysis methodology.

 House Committee on Financial Services

 - Housing and Insurance subcommittee Chair